m0ru/bak/02a_state_of_the_art.md

 Note, that Angular 1.x uses its own module system to manage directives, controllers and services.
 If you include all modules directly via `<script>`-tags in your `index.html`, this mechanism makes sure they're executed in the correct order.
 However, this also means, that if you want to combine all your scripts into one `bundle.js`[^fn:bundling] you'll have to specify the same dependencies twice -- once for your bundling module system and once for angular's, as can be seen in the code-sample below:

 [^fn:bundling]: Bundling for instance helps to reduce the number of HTTP-requests on page-load and thus its performance.
-It can be done by using a build-tool like browserify, webpack or jspm plus a module system like AMD, CommonJS or the standardized ES6-modules (see <http://www.ecma-international.org/ecma-262/6.0/#sec-imports>)
+It can be done by using a build-tool like browserify, webpack or jspm plus a module system like AMD, CommonJS or the standardized ES6-modules [see ref. @ECMAScript2015Language, sec.
+15.2.2.
+Imports].

 ```{.js #fig:ng-duplicate-dependencies}
 /* es6 imports for bundling */